vectorgraphics/Okular-v3d-Plugins/README.md

 * Customizable Controls

 ## BUGS
-* Model interaction is not consistent across different screen resolutions.
 * Opening multiple documents causes a crash
 * Flickering on model movement on some systems